bsinkule/Grid-Template-Areas/README.md

             justify-content: space-around;
         }
     }`
-> NOTE: Notice we also added some css to the `nav ul` so the nav links will show in a row instead of a column
+> NOTE: Notice we also added some css to the `nav ul` so the nav links will show in a row instead of a column like in the mobile layout
 ![alt text](./images/gridMedia700px.png)
 16. Paste the below code into main.css so when the screen width gets to 1000px the webpage changes to a 3 column layout.
 * `@media (min-width: 1000px) {